aravind-madlad/lazy-linux-scripts/README.md

 $./c.sh *filename-without-extension*

->To alias it under zshrc for global usage, paste the following to your .zshrc config file and the shell script in the home folder.
+>To alias it under zshrc for global usage, paste the following line to your .zshrc config file and the shell script in the home folder.

 alias c='zsh ~/c.sh $1'

->The Format after  using the said alias
+>The Format after pasting the above alias

 $c *filename-without-extension*